MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ### Load a USB flash drive with a Windows 10 image, SEMM package, and Surface Hub 2 drivers and firmware

-You can install a Windows 10 or Windows 11 Pro/Enterprise image (version *1909* or later) by using one of the following options:
+You can install a Windows 10/11 Pro or Enterprise image (version *1909* or later) by using one of the following options:

 - Your current imaging solution.

 - [Surface Deployment Accelerator](/surface/microsoft-surface-deployment-accelerator).
 Use this tool to create a bootable Windows 10 image.
 The image can include all current Windows 10 updates, Microsoft Office, other apps, and the required drivers and firmware.

-- A USB flash drive that contains a Windows 10 or Windows 11 Pro/Enterprise image.
+- A USB flash drive that contains a Windows 10/11 Pro or Enterprise image.
 This option will not have Wi-Fi available until after out-of-box-experience (OOBE) setup.
 Once setup is complete, install the required [Surface Hub 2 drivers and firmware for Windows 10 Pro and Enterprise](https://www.microsoft.com/download/details.aspx?id=101974) on the device.

 The following steps show how to create a USB flash drive from installation media and then add the SEMM package files and the drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 MSI file.
 If you use another deployment method, go to the [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration) section of this article.